wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 The chosen architecture for the switchboard is to have a queue for calls distributed to the operator.
 When a call is received, it is distributed to the operators.

-The supported phone for the switchboard is a *Aastra 6757i*.
+The supported phones for the switchboard are the *Aastra 6755i* and *Aastra 6757i*.

 Create a Queue for Your Switchboard